agcty/nx-32438-continuous-tasks-repro/README.md

 1. **Bun** - <https://bun.sh>
 2. **Doppler CLI** - <https://docs.doppler.com/docs/install-cli> (free account required)

 > **Note for maintainer:** Unfortunately, Doppler is required to reproduce this issue.
 The orphaned processes only occur with this specific process chain.
-Doppler has a free tier - you can create a project called `azav-cv` with a `dev` config (the config can be empty, we just need Doppler's process wrapping behavior).
+Doppler has a free tier - you can create a project called `nx-repro` with a `dev` config (the config can be empty, we just need Doppler's process wrapping behavior).

 ## Reproduction Steps